 4. Use a structured interview process

 Take your ideal candidate profile and build out a structured interview process, in which each candidate goes through the same steps and is asked the same set of questions.
+This ensures that bias does not creep in, and you create the same conditions for all candidates as you ramp up recruiting diverse talent.
 Incorporate a skills assessment, such as a design exercise or faux sales call, to get a more objective understanding of how each candidate could make an impact at your company.

 At Lever, we do impact descriptions instead of job descriptions to measure candidates based on their potential over just their experience or skill set.
 To learn more about how you can apply impact descriptions to target high growth talent, check out our eBook to help rethink your job descriptions.